aiamblichus/mcp-chat-adapter/README.md

 MAX_CONVERSATIONS=1000 # Maximum number of conversations to store
 ```

-## Usage

-### Integrating with MCP Clients

-This server is designed to be used with MCP clients that can communicate using the Model Context Protocol.
-The server exposes several tools that clients can invoke to manage conversations and interact with language models.

 ### Integrating with Claude UI etc.

 Your `mcp.json` file should look like this: